priya-thiyagu/Priya2115_A7-36/README.md

 # Priya2115_A7-36
-this is for calculator and text editor html codes
+this is for calculator html codes